mcilhargey/toy/README.md

 - **node-based shader language**: the mud node editor is a perfect tool to start playing with node-based shader and render pipeline definitions.
 - **multi-threading**: implement efficient job/fibers system and parallelize everything that can be.
 - **performance-focused ECS**: implement an ECS skeleton focused towards heavily parallelized performance, to implement typical scenarios such as the boid example.
+- **networking**: investigate how a networking solution can be integrated with reflection, how to automatically expose objects procedures and fields through a networking API, to provide seamless basic multiplayer support, then implement it.

 ### manuals
 If you want to get started, you can start by having a look at the extensive [manual]().